 In addition, truck crashes often involve multiple vehicles, which can make it more difficult to determine exactly who was at fault.
 The complexity of these events combined with North Carolina’s harsh rules for injury victims can make a trucking accident claim seem like an overwhelming process, but the attorneys at Myers Law Firm are ready to help.

-Contact Myers Law Firm If You’ve Been Injured
+Contact Myers Law Firm If You’ve Been Injured by a Truck

 If you’ve been injured in a crash involving a tractor-trailer or other large commercial truck, Myers Law Firm can help.
 We offer free initial consultations for all personal injury cases.
 At Myers Law Firm, we welcome challenging cases and can put our years of litigation experience to work for you right away.